 Table of Contents

-There’s no doubt that injectables are on the rise and will only continue to get more popular with time.
+There’s no doubt that injectables are on the rise and will only continue to get more popular with time, including botox and dermal fillers are among the most popular.
 Botox is the top choice for many, but dermal fillers are slowly encroaching on this top spot.
+Botox and dermal fillers are both used to soften wrinkles caused by facial expressions, such as forehead wrinkles.
+However, there are also procedures to correct thin lips or fill sinking areas such as lower eyelid fill and a softening jaw muscle.
 When it comes to filler vs. Botox, you might not know the difference.
-In this article, we’ll determine what is the difference between filler and Botox so you better understand the effects of each.
+In this article, we’ll determine what is the difference between botox and fillers, so you better understand the effects of botox vs. fillers.

 What Is Botox?

-Botox is the brand name for a type of botulinum neurotoxin.
-In the U.S. there are four FDA-approved neurotoxins: Botox, Dysport, Xeomin, and Jeauveau.
-Although the number of units you’ll need for each neurotoxin may differ, the results are the same.
+Is Botox a dermal filler?
+No: Botox is the brand name for a type of botulinum neurotoxin, a muscle relaxer made from bacteria.
+In the U.S. there are four FDA-approved injectable neurotoxins: Botox, Dysport, Xeomin, and Jeauveau.
+Botox is a specific botulinum neurotoxin.
+Although the number of units you’ll need for each botulinum toxin type may differ, the results are the same.
 Patients seek Botox to treat dynamic wrinkles but it is also increasingly used to help treat hyperhidrosis (excessive sweating) in the armpits.
 It can also be used in the jaw to prevent teeth from grinding.

 How Does Botox Work?